VincentGvr/Workshops/Airflow/Airflow.md

 - Automated testing
 - Extensibility

-Apache Airflow is not meant to design event driven workflows/streaming/continuous runs.
+**Warning :** Apache Airflow is not meant to design event driven workflows/streaming/continuous runs.
 It needs to has a start and an end.

 # 2 Introduction to DAGs